Flu Prevention Tips

 We’re here to help you.

-Whether it’s a global pandemic or the seasonal flu, we’re here to help you with tons of information and tips and tricks for disinfecting your home with Force of Nature.
-Happily, our product is a super-effective germ killer (that kills 99.9% of germs, just like bleach and Lysol, but also certified 100% skin-safe and best for sensitive skin by SkinSAFE, Mayo Clinic’s allergy rating system.
-It’s free from skin and respiratory irritants too.
+Whether it’s COVID-19, respiratory viruses or the seasonal flu, we’re here to help you with tons of information and tips and tricks for disinfecting your home with Force of Nature.
+Happily, our product is a super-effective germ killer that kills 99.9% of viruses and bacteria, but is free from toxic chemicals, fumes and residues to rinse.
+It kills respiratory viruses and the viruses that cause flus too.
+How?
+Our mighty little appliance allows you to make our multi-purpose cleaner and EPA registered sanitizer and disinfectant on your countertop from electricity, salt, water & vinegar.
 Learn more about Force of Nature, here.